Eliyahou/HebrewChatBot/README.md

 ![Demo of Hebrew ChatBot](images/HebreChatOnPremise.gif)
 ## What is Streamlit?

 Streamlit lets you transform Python scripts into interactive web apps in minutes, instead of weeks.
 Build dashboards, generate reports, or create chat apps.
-Once you’ve created an app, you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.
+Once you’ve created an app, you can use [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.